 Parent and Child fostering

 Our Parent and child foster carers provide a safe and secure home for a parent and their child.
 The foster carer is in the unique position of helping the parent develop alongside the child.
 If you'd like to help a family stay together and can role model good parenting, this type of fostering is for you.

 Short-term Emergency Placements Scheme (STEPS)

-Sometimes we need emergency placements that last longer than the normal 72 hours, so that we have time to plan the next move for a child.
+Sometimes we need emergency placements that last longer than the normal 72 hours, so that we have time to plan the next move for a child with a minimum of disruption for them.
 If you like the flexibility of short term placements and have the resilience to manage an emergency situation, this type of fostering is for you.